Hybrid quantum-classical chaotic NEMS: Introduction

-describes the driven motion of the cantilever in the microwave field of rectangular pulses with frequency $\omega=2\pi/T$.
-The key issue is the last term $\hat{V}_{c,NV}=gx(t)\hat{S}_{z}$ in Eq. (\ref{Lorentz}) which describes the coupling between the classical cantilever and the quantum NV spin.
+describes the driven motion of the cantilever in the microwave field of delta pulses with frequency $\omega=2\pi/T$.
+The key issue is the last term $\hat{V}_{c,NV}=x(t)\hat{S}_{z,NV}$ in Eq.~(\ref{Lorentz}) which describes the coupling between the classical cantilever and the quantum NV spin.
 The distance and the coupling strength between the magnetic tip and NV spin depend on the magnetostriction effect \cite{Chotorlishvili2013}.
 Subject to the cantilever's oscillations, $x(t)$ can be either chaotic or regular.
 In what follows, we show that classical dynamical chaos leads to the stochastic phenomenon in spin dynamics.
-However, being stochastic, spin dynamics do not manifest all characteristic features of the quantum chaos.
+We consider two and three level models of the NV center and show that in both cases chaotic dynamics of the cantilever leads to the chaotic spin dynamics.
+However, being stochastic, two-level model does not manifest all the characteristic features of quantum chaos.
+In the present manuscript our main focus is a mathematical formulation of the problem.
+Nevertheless, we specify the values of the parameters relevant to the NV centers \cite{Rabl2009}: $\frac{\omega_{r}}{2\pi}=5$ MHz, $\frac{\omega_{R}}{2\pi}=0.1-10$ MHz, $\delta=1$ kHz, mass of the cantilever $m=6\times 10^{-17}$ kg, the coupling constant $\frac{g}{2\pi}=100$ kHz, the amplitude of the zero point fluctuations $a_{0}=\sqrt{\hbar/2m\omega_{r}}\approx 5\times 10^{-3}$ m.
+The nonlinear constants are order of $\beta\approx\frac{\omega_{r}^{2}m}{2a_{0}}$, $\mu\approx\frac{\omega_{r}^{2}m}{2a_{0}^{2}}$.
+The energy scale of the problem is defined by $\varepsilon V\approx \omega_{r}^{2}ma_{0}^{2}\approx 10^{-9}$J, and the time scale is of order of microsecond scale $t\approx \frac{\pi}{2g}$ microseconds.
+In what follows, we explore the spreading of classical dynamical chaos on the quantum system.
+In the quantum part of the NEMS, spin dynamics manifest some characteristic features of the quantum chaos \cite{Chotorlishvili2010,zaslavsky2007physics, Chotorlishvili2018,ugulava2005irreversible}, but not all of them.
+Therefore, we term this phenomenon as a hybrid quantum-classical chaos.
+The work is organized as follows: In section \ref{cantilever}, we discuss the classical chaotic dynamics of the cantilever.
+In section \ref{spin_dynamics}, we present analytical results for spin dynamics of NV center spin attached to the cantilever and discuss different aspects of the quantum chaos, namely, quantum coherence, Poincar\'{e} recurrences and level statistics.
+Subsequently in section \ref{SPIN1} we study dynamics of a three-level NV system.
+Later, in section \ref{StatisticalSPIN1/2} we explore statistical average over various $I_{0}$ and $\theta_{0}$.
+In section \ref{Feedback Effect} we study about feedback effect and finally summarize the manuscript in section \ref{summary}.